sveltejs/svelte/DEVELOPER_GUIDE.md

 The aim of this document is to give a general description of the codebase to those who would like to contribute.
 It will use technical language and will go deep into the various parts of the codebase.

-In the most general sense this is how `svelte` works.
+In the most general sense, Svelte works as follows:

-- A component is parsed into an AST
+- A component is parsed into an [abstract syntax tree (AST)](https://en.m.wikipedia.org/wiki/Abstract_syntax_tree) compatible with the [ESTree spec](https://github.com/estree/estree)
-- The AST is analyzed, defining the scopes, finding stateful variables and whatnot
+- The AST is analyzed - defining the scopes, finding stateful variables, etc.
 - The AST is transformed, either into a server component or a client component based on the `generate` option.
 The transformation produces a JS module and some CSS if there's any
 - A server component imports the server runtime from `svelte/internal/server` and when executed with `render` produces a string of the `body` and a string of the `head`
-- A client component imports the client runtime from `svelte/internal/client` and when executed either with `mount` or `hydrate` creates the elements (or retrieves them from the pre-existing DOM in case of hydration), attaches listeners and creates state and effects that are needed to keep the DOM in sync with the state.
+- A client component imports the client runtime from `svelte/internal/client` and when executed - either with `mount` or `hydrate` - creates the DOM elements (or retrieves them from the pre-existing DOM in case of hydration), attaches listeners, and creates state and effects that are needed to keep the DOM in sync with the state.

 ## Phase 1: Parsing

 Parsing is the first step to convert the component into a runnable JS file.
-Your `svelte` component is effectively a string and while we could try to do something with regexes and replacements the standard way to do manipulation is to first build an Abstract Syntax Tree and then manipulate that.
-An Abstract Syntax Tree (AST from now on) is a structured representation of code.
+Your Svelte component is effectively a string and while we could try to do something with regexes and replacements the standard way to do manipulation is to first build an AST and then manipulate that.
+An AST is a structured representation of code.
 Each language has its own syntax and relative AST (based on the parser used).
-Every JavaScript part of a `svelte` component, be it the script tag or an expression tag in your template, is parsed with `acorn` (`acorn-typescript` in case you use `lang="ts"`) to produce an ESTree compatible tree.
+Every JavaScript part of a Svelte component, be it the script tag or an expression tag in your template, is parsed with `acorn` (`acorn-typescript` in case you use `lang="ts"`) to produce an ESTree compatible tree.

 If you want a more in-depth explanation of how a Parser works, you can refer to [this video](https://www.youtube.com/watch?v=mwvyKGw2CzU) by @tanhauhau where he builds a mini svelte 4 from scratch, but the gist of it is that you can basically have three main operations during the parsing phase: `eat`, `read` and `match` (with some variations).